 Basic Requests

-Use gluegun/client when you want to send one regular HTTP request on an existing connection and collect the full response body in memory.
+Use gluegun/client when you want to send one regular HTTP request on an existing connection and collect the full response — status, headers, body, trailers, and any informational 1xx responses — in memory.

 Section titled “When to use the client helpers”Use gluegun/client for: